Hennamaria07/greatest-fitness/README.md

 # Greatest Fitness Yoga Studio

 Welcome to the Greatest Fitness Yoga Studio!
-This project is a responsive and dynamic website built using Vite and React.
+This project is a responsive and dynamic website built using React.
 Check out our live website: [Greatest Fitness Yoga Studio](https://great-fitness-yoga-studio.netlify.app/).

 ## Table of Contents
 - [Overview](#overview)